-Over the past several years, DEP has explored alternative approaches with EPA to resume reissuance of NPDES permits for CSO dischargers.
-Both parties have concluded that because CSO dischargers are presumed by federal policy to be in non-compliance for WQS prior to implementation of the LTCP (and therefore a schedule of compliance is necessary in a permit), and because the schedule of compliance currently may not exceed 5 years given only the language in 92a.51(a), a change is needed to § 92a.51(a) to allow issuance of permits to CSO dischargers with LTCPs that will extend beyond 5 years.
+Over the past several years, the Department has explored alternative approaches with EPA to resume reissuance of NPDES permits for CSO dischargers.
+Both parties have concluded that because CSO dischargers are presumed by federal policy to be in non-compliance for WQS prior to implementation of the LTCP (and therefore a schedule of compliance is necessary in a permit), and because the schedule of compliance currently may not exceed 5 years according to the language in § 92a.51(a) prior to this rulemaking, this rulemaking is needed to amend § 92a.51(a) to allow issuance of permits to CSO dischargers with LTCPs that will extend beyond 5 years.